File a Form 1 for Suppressors and SBRs with ATF eForms

 After you submit, you'll get an email with a copy of your form for the CLEO.
 Email it to their official email address or physically mail it/drop it off to them.
 They don't need to approve it or do anything with it; it's just a notification requirement.
 In fact I would wager they do this to every one they get:

-Update: The ATF has proposed eliminating the CLEO notification requirement starting Jan 1, 2026.
+Update: The ATF has proposed eliminating the CLEO notification requirement sometime in 2026.
 Check current ATF guidelines when you file.

 Step 6: The Wait